opnsense/docs/source/manual/how-tos/self-signed-chain.rst

    * Depending on what you do with your network/servers this is a good solution.
    * Creating your own chain will give some insight in the process.
    * Only use them if you are sure you can.
 Read about the concept in common there is a lot of info on the net.
+   * They are required for intercepted connections (see proxy chapter)

 What you should not do with a self-signed chain: